baskuit/pinyon/src/readme.md

 Surskit was designed to test search algorithms ...
 This requires interchangeability

 * `State`
-Development on Surskit began before there were any fast Pokemon simulators, so already there is no concrete game that we can assume.
-Additionally, there are many different generation and formats of interest, and the techniques and algorithms we want to investigate are not limited to any specific game.
+Development on Surskit began before there were any fast Pokemon simulators, so already there is no concrete game that we can assume as a base.
+Additionally, within pokemon there are many different generation and formats of interest, and the techniques and algorithms we want to investigate are not limited to any specific game.
 * `Model`
 We borrow this term from machine learning, where it typically refers to a trained neural network.
 Search is simply looking ahead, we still need a way to estimate the game value of the future states our search algorithm visits.
 This is left to the 'Model'